-Overview:

-- Using a Digital Multimeter and a 24 VDC supply, you can verify that the Pressure Sensor is functioning properly. - Figure 8-12 shows a basic block diagram illustrating how to set up your test. - A 4-20mA Pressure Sensor with a range centered at approximately atmospheric pressure will produce 12mA when measuring atmospheric pressure.
+- Overview: - NOTE: The Pressure Sensor test procedure can be done by removing the Pressure Sensor from the GREEN MACHINE and testing the Pressure Sensor at the Control Panel.
+See Figure 8-15. - Figure 8-12 shows a basic block diagram illustrating how to set up your test. - A 4-20mA Pressure Sensor with a range centered at approximately atmospheric pressure will produce 12mA when measuring atmospheric pressure.